Updated: April 10, 2021

-WE RESUMED FLIGHT INSTRUCTION IN MAY, but of course we expect our trainees and associates to use common sense, reasonabe precautions, and good hygeine practices regarding the Covid-19 threat.
-Now that we are back in the United States, I have resumed TEXT communications, as well as our other contact media listed on this page.
+WE RESUMED FLIGHT INSTRUCTION IN MAY 2020, and have had no Covid cases among our students and trainees.
+Of course we expect our trainees and associates to use common sense, reasonabe precautions, and good hygeine practices regarding the Covid-19 threat.

 We have been married over 50 years.
 Although we were first doing inter-city work in Cincinnati, since 1971, we have been involved in educational mission work in West Virginia, and have spent about 8 of those years in Papua New Guinea as missionaries.
 We still spend time there doing Educational Leadership Training, and helping to encourage and strenghten the churches.
 This work usually takes place when it is winter here in the United States, and the weather is not very suitable for flying.
 The prayers and support of God's people make this ministry possible and fruitful.